lowRISC/opentitan/doc/sg/otbn_style_guide.md

 ***Operands should be aligned within blocks of OTBN code.***

-The exact spacing betweeen mnemonic and operand is not important, as long as it is consistent within the block.
+The exact spacing between mnemonic and operand is not important, as long as it is consistent within the block.

 Example:
 ```S